Visitors flock to Hawaiian volcano to see glowing lava flows

 As Hawaii's Emergency Management Agency said there are no signs that lava will threaten populated areas, dozens of people, including families with children in their pajamas, are arriving near the summit.
 They pull camping chairs and sacks from their vehicles and settle in and watch the natural wonder for a few hours.
 Local artists are even showing up to paint renditions of the eruption.

-Lava flows from Mauna Loa are beginning to slow and spread out, authorities said, and they remain about three miles (5 km) away from a nearby highway.
+Lava flows from Mauna Loa are beginning to slow and spread out, authorities said, and they remain over three miles (5 km) away from a nearby highway.

 Mauna Loa rises 13,679 feet (4,169 meters) above the Pacific Ocean, part of a chain of volcanoes that formed the islands of Hawaii.
 It last erupted in March and April of 1984, sending a flow of lava within 5 miles (8 km) of Hilo, the island's largest city.